Wolfsburg Volkswagen Plant

-The Wolfsburg Volkswagen Plant is the worldwide headquarters of the Volkswagen Group.
-Situated in Wolfsburg, Germany, it is one of the largest manufacturing plants in the world, with an area of just under 6.5 e6m2 and a building area of 1.6 e6m2.
-In 2015 the plant produced 815,000 cars.
+The Wolfsburg Volkswagen Plant is the worldwide headquarters of the Volkswagen Group, and the flagship manufacturing plant of German automotive manufacturer Volkswagen.
+Situated in Wolfsburg in the German state of Lower Saxony, it is one of the largest manufacturing plants in the world, with an area of just under 6.5 e6m2 and a building area of 1.6 e6m2.
+In 2015, the plant produced 815,000 cars.
 Volkswagen's currywurst is also produced at this facility.

-In mid-2023 around 61,880 people were employed at the plant.
+In mid-2023, around 61,880 people were employed at the plant.
 It was the largest in the world (over thrice the size of Monaco) until overtaken by the Tesla Gigafactory 5 in Texas in 2022, which has a larger grounds area of 3.3 sqmi but a smaller factory floor area of 10,000,000 sqft.